History of the SAT: 2002: "Score Choice" discontinued for SAT II tests

-2005 changes, including a new 2400-point score
+2005: Introduction of an 800-point essay section (leading to a 2400-point score)

 In 2005, the test was changed again, largely in response to criticism by the University of California system.
 In order to have the SAT more closely reflect high school curricula, certain types of questions were eliminated, including analogies from the verbal section and quantitative comparison items from the math section.
 A new writing section, with an essay, based on the former SAT II Writing Subject Test, was added, in part to increase the chances of closing the opening gap between the highest and midrange scores.
 The writing section reported a multiple-choice subscore that ranged from 20 to 80 points.
 Other factors included the desire to test the writing ability of each student; hence the essay.
-The essay section added an additional maximum 800 points to the score, which increased the new maximum score to 2400.
+The writing section added an additional maximum 800 points to the score, which increased the new maximum score to 2400.
 The "New SAT" was first offered on March 12, 2005, after the last administration of the "old" SAT in January 2005.
 The mathematics section was expanded to cover three years of high school mathematics.
 To emphasize the importance of reading, the verbal section's name was changed to the Critical Reading section.

-Scoring problems of October 2005 tests
+2005: Scoring problems of October SATs and subsequent lawsuit

 In March 2006, it was announced that a small percentage of the SATs taken in October 2005 had been scored incorrectly due to the test papers being moist and not scanning properly and that some students had received erroneous scores.
 The College Board announced they would change the scores for the students who were given a lower score than they earned, but at this point many of those students had already applied to colleges using their original scores.
 The College Board decided not to change the scores for the students who were given a higher score than they earned.
 A lawsuit was filed in 2006 on behalf of the 4,411 students who received an incorrect score on the SAT.
 The class-action suit was settled in August 2007, when the College Board and Pearson Educational Measurement, the company that scored the SATs, announced they would pay $2.85 million into a settlement fund.
 Under the agreement, students could either elect to receive $275 or submit a claim for more money if the damage was greater.
-A similar scoring error occurred on a secondary school admission test in 2010–2011, when the ERB (Educational Records Bureau) announced, after the admission process was over, that an error had been made in the scoring of the tests of 2010 students (17%), who had taken the Independent School Entrance Examination for admission to private secondary schools for 2011.
-Commenting on the effect of the error on students' school applications in The New York Times, David Clune, President of the ERB stated "It is a lesson we all learn at some point—that life isn't fair."